-The Board of Directors (the "Board") is soliciting your proxy to vote at our 2018 annual meeting of stockholders (or at any adjournment of the meeting).
+The Board of Directors (the "Board") is soliciting your proxy to vote at our 2019 annual meeting of stockholders (or at any adjournment of the meeting).
 This proxy statement summarizes the information you need to know to vote at the meeting.
 In this proxy statement, "we," "our," "L Brands" and the "Company" refer to L Brands, Inc.

-We began mailing this proxy statement and the enclosed proxy card, or the Notice of Internet Availability of Proxy Materials (the "Notice"), on or about April 6, 2018 to all stockholders entitled to vote.
-The Company's 2017 Annual Report on Form 10-K, which includes our financial statements, is being sent with this proxy statement and is available in paper copy by request or in electronic form.
+We began mailing a printed copy of this proxy statement and the enclosed proxy card on or about April 26, 2019 to all stockholders entitled to vote.
+The Company's 2018 Annual Report on Form 10-K, which includes our financial statements, is being sent with this proxy statement and is also available in electronic form.